China higher court hears Apple's iPad appeal

 Mayer Brown JSM's Wong said if the Guangzhou court found that Apple had infringed Proview's trademark, anyone dealing in iPads could also be deemed an infringer, although he added that the position was not entirely clear in China.

-Proview Technology (Shenzhen) Chairman Yang Long-san told Reuters earlier this month that it would favor an out-of-court settlement.
+Proview Technology (Shenzhen) Chairman Yang Long-san told Reuters earlier this month that it would favour an out-of-court settlement.
 Some analysts said financial compensation from Apple would help rescue the debt-laden company.

 After the hearing, Ma Dongxiao, another member of Proview's legal team, said the question of settlement had been raised.